 The EU also acts as a forum for academic and civil society knowledge exchange with initiatives like the Academic Network of European Disability Experts, the European Disability Forum (EDF), Age Platform Europe and the Disability High Level Group which all provide essential platforms for academics and civil society organisations to participate in the development of policy.

 My final and most important point is that the failure to involve disabled people in the development of Brexit policy has implications for their wellbeing.
-A written question by Jo Stevens MP showed that UK government had not conducted an impact assessment on the effect of leaving the EU without an agreement on disabled people, despite ongoing concerns around the supply of medicines and medical supplies expressed by the Royal Pharmaceutical Society.
+A written question by Jo Stevens MP showed that UK government had not conducted an impact assessment on the effect of leaving the EU without an agreement on disabled people, despite ongoing concerns around the supply of medicines and medical supplies expressed by the Royal Pharmaceutical Society (also reported in the British Medical Journal).
 In a workshop we conducted in partnership with Disability Wales and in our wider engagement with DPOs around Brexit, several individuals had extensively stockpiled medical supplies.
 Many participants spoke of feeling anxious and one individual said this was acute when Brexit was mentioned on the television.
 Another went as far as saying they felt panic, and many highlighted the lack of engagement, consultation or accessible information on Brexit as being a considerable cause for concern.
 As a result we have recently published an Easy Read FAQ on Brexit and Disabled People in partnership with Disability Wales (funded by the Legal Education Foundation who also funded this DRUK brief by Professor Anna Lawson), but the amount of accessible materials is still alarmingly small.
 The uncertainty, coupled with their more acute exposure to Brexit-related risks, affects disabled people’s wellbeing.
 Indeed, the ‘black dot’ Twitter campaign highlighted that some felt Brexit was putting their lives at risk.

 I make an effort to end anything Brexit-related on a positive note, and this narrative differs across the UK.
 In contrast to the UK government’s relative silence, the Scottish government has openly discussed these risks, and the Human Rights Consortium Scotland has designed Easy Read Brexit materials.
 The Welsh government has made available a dedicated page on the Preparing Wales website which acknowledges the risk of disproportionate impact.
 Both devolved nations are actively exploring incorporating the UNCRPD into domestic legislation, which may herald an exciting time for the UK’s varied legal and constitutional landscape.